HIF Tasmania eFuels Facility (Updated for new South Burnie location)

 HIF Tasmania eFuels Facility

-The project proponent is developing a synthetic eFuels production facility to be located near the town of Burnie in Tasmania.
+The project proponent is developing a synthetic eFuels production facility capable of producing over 200,000 tonnes of e-methanol per annum, to be located at South Burnie in Tasmania.

 Main proponents: